gristlabs/grist-help/help/formulas.md

 turn it back on.
 If you modified the values in the column, however, they will be recalculated by the formula.
 You can always undo to revert back to the previous state.

-The side-bar has lots of other handy settings, such as cell formatting (number of digits after decimal point, color, etc).
+The side panel has lots of other handy settings, such as cell formatting (number of digits after decimal point, color, etc).
 The options apply just as much to formula columns as to regular columns.